albinaglv/Restaurant-Orders-Analysis/README.md

 	- Menu item popularity and profitability
 	- Order volumes and peak times
 	- Customer spending trends and category preferences.

-- **Assumptions**:
-	- Data integrity and consistency assumed for the provided dataset.
-	- Pricing strategies assumed to be consistent throughout the analysis period.

 ### 🛠️ Tools Used

 - **MySQL**: The primary database management system used for querying and data analysis.